-• The security of the underlying problem P. The theorem is useless if P is easy to break, and the value of the theorem is questionable if the security of P has not been thoroughly studied.

-- The "tightness" of the theorem: i.e., the closeness of the efficiency of \mathcal{A}' to the efficiency of \mathcal{A} .
+- The security of the underlying problem P. The theorem is useless if P is easy to break, and the value of the theorem is questionable if the security of P has not been thoroughly studied. - The "tightness" of the theorem: i.e., the closeness of the efficiency of \mathcal{A}' to the efficiency of \mathcal{A} .
 If \mathcal{A}' is much less efficient than \mathcal{A} then the theorem does not rule out the possibility that C is much easier to break than P. - The type T of attacks covered by the theorem.
-The theorem does not rule out attacks of other types. - The level of verification of the proof.
+The theorem does not rule out attacks of other types.

+• The level of verification of the proof.

-Our original plan was to present a KEM with a theorem of the following type:
+Our original plan in preparing the round-1 Classic McEliece submission was to present a KEM with a theorem of the following type:

 - P is exactly the thoroughly studied inversion (OW-CPA) problem for McEliece's original 1978 system. - The theorem is extremely tight. - The theorem covers all IND-CCA2 "ROM" (Random-Oracle Model) attacks.
-Roughly, an attack of this type is an IND-CCA2 attack that works against any hash function H, given access to an oracle that computes H on any input. - The proof was already published by Dent [23, Theorem 8] fourteen years ago.
+Roughly, an attack of this type is an IND-CCA2 attack that works against any hash function H, given access to an oracle that computes H on any input. - The proof was already published by Dent [24, Theorem 8] in 2003.
 The proof is not very complicated, and should be within the range of current techniques for computer verification of proofs.

-However, a very recent paper by Saito, Xagawa and Yamakawa [48] indicates that it is possible-without sacrificing tightness-to expand the attack type T from all IND-CCA2 ROM attacks to all IND-CCA2 "QROM" (Quantum Random-Oracle Model) attacks.
+Shortly before round-1 submissions were due, a paper by Saito, Xagawa and Yamakawa [51] indicated that it was possible-without sacrificing tightness-to expand the attack type T from all IND-CCA2 ROM attacks to all IND-CCA2 "QROM" (Quantum Random-Oracle Model) attacks.
 Roughly, an attack of this type is an IND-CCA2 attack that works against any hash function H, given access to an oracle that computes H on a quantum superposition of inputs.